Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_topic_specific_values/pre_B.md

 - moral values (e.g., fairness, care, freedom, responsibility)
 - personal commitments or life principles you try to uphold
-- aspects of your personal or family identity
+- aspects of your cultural or family identity
 - elements of your faith or philosophical outlook

 Please **write about the values** that feel most important in the box below.

-## Why it helps
+## Why we’re asking you to do this

-Knowing the values behind your beliefs makes it easier to explain where you’re coming from — and helps your partner understand your perspective, even if they disagree.
+Writing about the values behind your beliefs can help you to explain the principles that you think are most important when considering this issue.

 ## What to expect